whitfin/vessel/README.md

 ## Project Testing

-Until I get a testing framework in place, the best way to test your jobs is just with small input files.
+The best way to test your jobs is just with small input files.
 You don't need to have a running Hadoop installation; you can use the following to replicate the Hadoop behaviour.
-This will just pipe everything together in the same way that Hadoop would using standard UNIX sorting.
+This will just pipe everything together in the same way that Hadoop would using standard UNIX sorting (obviously tweak your `sort` arguments to match whatever you might use with Hadoop sorting).

 ```bash
 # Testing syntax